Murder of Micaela Ortega

-The murder of Micaela "Mica" Ortega was a child's murder that occurred in Bahia Blanca, Argentina, and which led to the law known as "the Mica Ortega law", which deals with grooming, by adults, of children, with sexual purposes, in the South American country.
+The murder of Micaela "Mica" Ortega was a child murder that occurred in Bahia Blanca, Argentina, and which led to the law known as "the Mica Ortega law", which deals with grooming, by adults, of children, for sexual purposes, in that country.

 Micaela Ortega

-Micaela Ortega (2003/2004–approx. 23 April, 2016) was a 12-year old Argentine girl, who was a resident of Bahia Blanca.
-Her mom's name is Monica Cid.
-Shortly before Ortega's death, Ortega had befriended a person named Jonathan Luna, using the Facebook social networking site.
+Micaela Ortega (2003/2004–approx. 23 April 2016) was a 12-year old Argentine girl, who was a resident of Bahia Blanca.
+Her mother's name is Monica Cid.
+Shortly before Ortega's death, Ortega had befriended a person named Jonathan Luna, using the social networking site Facebook.

-Luna was a 38-year old person who lived in a small house without many economical resources.
+Luna lived in a small house without many economical resources.
 However, Luna had a computer and had access to Facebook, utilizing four different accounts, which Luna used to contact minor females to befriend them and entice them, posing as a woman.

-On the night of her disappearance, Ortega left her house at Noroeste barrio in Bahia Blanca, thinking she was going to meet another 12-year old girl.
-After meeting Luna, Micaela walked a distance with the person until they arrived at a desolate spot, where Luna tried to rape her and then killed her.
+On the night of her disappearance, Ortega left her house at Noroeste barrio in Bahia Blanca, thinking she was going to meet another 12-year-old girl.
+After meeting Luna, Micaela walked a distance with them until they arrived at a desolate spot, where Luna tried to rape her and then killed her.
 Luna had picked her up at her house, having lied to her before and told her that Luna was driving her towards her supposed friend's house.

 Perpetrator

 Jonathan Luna (born in 1989 or 1990, not to be confused with United States Attorney General Jonathan Luna) was once convicted of aggravated robbery.
-Luna was given a furlough, during which Luna took the opportunity to escape.
+Luna was given a furlough, during which they took the opportunity to escape.

-Police were unable to locate him until the murder took place.
-Luna later declared to be transgender and was moved to a transgenders hall at penal unit 32 in Florencio Varela.
+Police were unable to locate Luna until the murder took place.
+Luna later declared herself to be transgender and was moved to a transgender-specific hall at penal unit 32 in Florencio Varela.

 Search

 Ortega's disappearance garnered national attention in Argentina.
 One month after it took place, newspapers and television were covering it, in hopes of finding her alive.

-Her dead body was found on 28 May, 2016 in a desolate area of Ingeniero White barrio in Bahia Blanca.
+Her dead body was found on 28 May 2016 in a desolate area of Ingeniero White barrio in Bahia Blanca.
 She was found with her hands tied behind her back.
 She had been beaten and strangled.

 After her body was found, local citizens marched to Luna's house, burning it down.